 There are 419 lots and, at any given time, about 10-20% are up for sale.
-And here's the thing — there are some undeveloped lots (no outdoor kitchen) that are on the market for as little as $25,000.
-To be sure, there's a few that are on the market for over $200,000+, but some lots that were bought and improved (pre-recession) with over $200,000 in original value can be purchased for half that.
+The average sales price for the 2019-20 season was $101,000.
+To be sure, there's a few that are on the market for $400,000+.
 Many owners have now taken their lots and added permanent pergola structures with full outdoor kitchens, TV cabinets, fireplaces and premium drive surfacing for $75,000 to $100,000.
 Casitas are now allowed and are starting to appear throughout the resort.
-Construction costs range around $200,000 for a fully enclosed casita.

 Second home real estate can be a temperamental beast.
 The Great Recession hammered all the homes in the Coachella Valley including the RV resorts.
 Prices dropped by half and while they've recovered, the annual price growth of around 4% is not governed by the wildly inflated SoCal and Bay Area prices you read about.
 Generally, unless you are in a high demand second home market, your modest equity gain is probably eroded by maintenance, taxes, and real estate commissions.